tseidl/Website/content/projects/Text as Data/index.md

 * A third approach is to think more systematically about the relationship between text as data approaches and social and political theory.
 This can mean methodologically reimagining important paradigms in the history of political thought[^6]; exploring affinities between text as data approaches and theories of culture[^7][^8]; or using word embeddings to trace to test sociological theories about the cultural dimension of class.[^9]

-* A last approach that I would like to mention here is to use text as data methods in a comparative setting.
-This has become much easier with the availablity of relatively cheap but very reliable translation tools, which - in a text as data context - have been shown to yield results comparable to gold-standard human translations.[^10][^11]
+* A last approach that I would like to mention is to use text as data methods in a comparative setting.
+This has become much easier with the availability of relatively cheap but very reliable translation tools, which - in a text as data context - have been shown to yield results comparable to gold-standard human translations.[^10][^11]

 [^1]: Benoit, K. (2020) ‘Text as data: An Overview’, in Curini, L. and Franzese, R.J. (eds.)
 The SAGE handbook of research methods in political science and international relations.